 Being a relaxing type of exercise, yoga can reduce stress as you learn to relieve your body of tension.
 Apart from that, it may help in lowering blood pressure and heart rate.
 As a result, your breathing improves, and your anxiety will be lessened.
 Yoga can also give other benefits such as improved mobility and muscle strength, enhanced sleeping habits, and stronger bones.

-If you plan on signing up for yoga, check out the nearest senior centers in your area.
-Start with gentle classes for beginners at first, and as you go through it, you’ll feel when you’re ready to take on more advanced classes.
+Now that they’re in their retirement years, there’s no other perfect time to find a yoga studio and pick up a healthier and more relaxing habit that they’ve never tried during their working years.
+Start with gentle classes for beginners at first, and as you go through them, you’ll feel when you’re ready to take on more advanced classes.
 The instructor should also be able to educate you more about the classes and levels that you may take on.

 If your senior family member has been difficult to deal with lately, they might benefit from animal therapy.
 Pet or animal therapy makes use of animals to help people cope with a health issue or mental concern.
 Although cats and dogs are usually used for this type of therapy, you can still consider other options such as horses and fish.
 If your loved one isn’t ready to own a pet, you can consider looking for care facilities that offer this type of service.
 If they’re already living in a senior residence or hospice care, ask the staff if animal therapy is something that they’re offering to their residents and patients.

 Animal therapy has several benefits, especially for people who are struggling with mental and physical issues.
 Seniors can develop social skills while also improving independence or assisted movement, verbal communication, motor skills, and their willingness to interact with others.
 You can also expect them to be happier and less isolated as they spend time with their chosen pet.